openapi-json-schema-tools/openapi-json-schema-generator/docs/templating.md

 * requires Gradle 5.0+
 * provides project setup instructions for IntelliJ

 To begin, create a [new Gradle project](https://www.jetbrains.com/help/idea/getting-started-with-gradle.html) with Kotlin support.
 To do this, go to `File` ➞ `New` ➞ `Project`, choose "Gradle" and "Kotlin".
-Specify groupId `org.openapitools.examples` and artifactId `pebble-template-adapter`.
+Specify groupId `org.openapijsonschematools.examples` and artifactId `pebble-template-adapter`.

 Ensure the new project uses Gradle 5.0.
 Navigate to the newly created directory and execute: